JamesZhaoLu/ShopifyCodingChallenge/README.md

 - To "checkout" - you can update the order.
 This action recalculates the total cost of all the line_items.
 Use the URL: localhost:3000/orders?shop_names=&line_items_names=

-Thanks for giving me this challenge; I really was exciting and there is still much more that I want to implement such as a more friendly UX (using names instead of ids) and additional security though for the time being, this was fun!
+Thanks for giving me this challenge; I really was exciting and there is still much more that I want to implement such as a friendlier UX (using names instead of ids) and additional security though for the time being, this was fun!